Frequently Asked Questions: Law Fellowships

 Who employs the Fellow?
 The Fellow is employed by the sponsoring public interest law project.
 The Independence Foundation makes advanced quarterly payments to the sponsoring organization for salary and benefits.

 What are the salary and benefits associated with the Fellowship?
-First year Fellows receive a salary of $60,000 as compensation for full-time employment.
-Second year Fellows receive a salary of $63,000.
+Starting in the Fall of 2024, first year Fellows receive a salary of $64,000 as compensation for full-time employment.
+Second year Fellows receive a salary of $67,000.
 In addition, the Foundation reimburses the sponsoring organization for the cost of health care benefits, disability insurance and the employer’s withholding taxes.
 The Fellowship does not include payment for pension, travel, attorney registration fees, continuing education costs or dependent health benefits.

 Is there help with student loan repayment during the Fellowship?
 Each Fellowship will provide for those Fellows who owe student loans an amount equal to the amount due and payable on such loans during the term of the Fellowship up to a maximum amount of $10,000 in each Fellowship year.